Troyes: History

-From the fourth century AD, the people had become Christian and the city was designated as the seat of a bishop.
-The legend of its bishop Lupus (Loup), who saved the city from Attila by offering himself as hostage, is hagiographic rather than historical.
+From the fourth century AD, the people had become Christian and the Church made the city the seat of a bishop.
+The legend of its bishop Lupus (Loup), who allegedly saved the city from Attila in 451 by offering himself as hostage, is hagiographic rather than historical.
+A disciple of Saint Lupus, Aventinus (Saint Aventin of Troyes, died 537) founded a monastery at Troyes.
 It was several centuries before Troyes gained importance as a medieval centre of commerce.